Coronini: Reestablishment

-On August 6, 1919, the last Yugoslav troops withdrew and Coronini was taken by the Romanian Army—then recognized, under the 1920 Treaty of Trianon, as being part of Greater Romania.
+On August 6, 1919, the last Serbian troops withdrew and Coronini was taken by the Romanian Army—then recognized, under the 1920 Treaty of Trianon, as being part of Greater Romania.
 In 1922, it was visited by the deposed Hungarian King Charles IV, and, the following year, by the King of Romania, Ferdinand I. By 1924, the Romanian land reform had resulted in a controversial liquidation of the Military Frontier garrison assets, with debates opposing landless peasants to Grenz infantry veterans; most available land was also divided into individual plots, but proved highly unsuitable for cultivation.
 In 1934, at least 9 inhabitants left as colonists to Caliacra County.
 Known primarily as Coronini, the village was included in Caraș County and Moldova Nouă plasă.
 By the time of World War II, it had 969 inhabitants.
 Modernization continued in the 1930s, when some work was performed on the road connecting Orșova to Socol.
 It was designed as part of the a thoroughfare linking Bucharest to Belgrade.

 During the late stages of World War II, Clisura area saw activity by Yugoslav Partisans and was briefly governed by a council, led by Triša Kojičić.
 It was subsequently restored to Romania.
 Re-designated as Pescari in 1968, Coronini came to rely on the copper industry throughout the communist period, a factor which prevented its population from migrating into Timișoara and other towns.
 It was, with Moldova Nouă, one of two only spots in Clisura Dunării area not to register a significant loss in population.
 Following the 1989 Revolution and the onset of Romania's transition, Pescari became the center of public attention during the 1990s embargo imposed by the United Nations on the Federal Republic of Yugoslavia (see Yugoslav Wars).
 Profiting from this situation, it became a main hub for a clandestine Romanian traffic with oil products, which were transported over the border and into present-day Serbia.
 Allegedly, the Pescari villagers made regular nightly trips with such items, meeting their Serb counterparts on the middle course of the Danube.
 After the end of the conflict, the population came to rely on subsistence agriculture, ecotourism and fishing for income.
 The commune, renamed back to Coronini in May 1996, again made the news in 2008, when a German tourist to Coronini captured a giant catfish, weighing in at almost 100 kilograms.